 - Google maps

 There is also a premium upgrade for even more widgets.

-In this post, I have described what a widget is and shown you how to add and remove widgets on your the sidebar.
-WordPress comes with many widgets, but if you want more there is an excellent free plugin by SiteOrigin.
-If you need help installing the SiteOrigin plugin see my guide- How to Install a WordPress Plugin.
+In this post, I have described what a widget is and shown you how to add and remove widgets on your sidebar.
+WordPress comes with many widgets, but if you want more, there is an excellent free plugin by SiteOrigin.
+If you need help installing the SiteOrigin plugin, see my guide- How to Install a WordPress Plugin.
 If you have some favourite widget plugins, let me know in the comments below.

 This post was proofread by Grammarly